Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-setup.md

   '/Users/user_name/Documents/hello-books-api/migrations/alembic.ini' before proceeding.
 ```

+Although the command `flask db init` sounds like it should initialize our database, in reality, it doesn't look at the database at all!
+This command creates our project's migrations folder, which Alembic will use to store its generated migration files.

 The final message in the output `"Please edit configuration..."` is just a recommendation.
 We will not be discussing logging data about our API as part of this series, so we do not need to take any action with the listed file.
 Once we see this message we are ready to keep moving forward!

 ### Generate Migrations After Each Model Change